 Ask Them to Elaborate On Something in Their Portfolio

 There’s a story behind every project.
 Selecting one or two examples from the candidate’s portfolio and asking them to explain their work process and the obstacles they had to overcome to reach a solution can give useful insight into how they complete their work and solve problems.

 Ask Them to Complete a Quick, Generic Exercise That’s Unrelated to Their Work

-If you’re committed to making candidates complete a task of some kind, provide them with a relatively minor assignment they can complete in the office as part of their interview.
+If you’re committed to making candidates complete a task of some kind during the UX interview process, provide them with a relatively minor assignment they can complete in the office as part of their interview.
 Ideally, the task should be generic enough that the candidate doesn’t have to worry about it being used for your benefit.
 Since the work is short, it’s less of an inconvenience or an imposition.
 You should also be very clear about the purpose of the exercise (and while you’re at it, ask yourself again if it’s REALLY necessary).

 If you’re committed to assigning a design-specific exercise, you should recognize that the candidate’s time is just as valuable as yours and if you’re going to give them the same kind of work you expect of your employees, you should compensate them for that time.
 The market for UX designers is very competitive and candidate-driven.
 Every moment a UX designer spends working on a task for an interview process is time they could be spending pursuing another position.
 Don’t make them feel like they’re wasting that precious time.

 Hiring a senior UX designer can be a long and drawn out process.
 While there are good reasons for wanting to assess a candidate’s ability to complete tasks, asking them to complete design exercises when you already have plenty of ways to gauge their skills runs the risk of turning away the most experienced designers.
 Before you assign that additional work, make sure it’s worth your time and theirs.